bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   New settings: showOwnAnswers, showAllAnswers, templateLayout...

 0.5.0: Now for TYPO3 8 and 9.
 Backend module added.
-  Deletion-task changed: delete-flag instead of real deletion.
+  Deletion-task changed: delete-flag and real deletion now possible.
   Lazy loading removed, because delete cascade does not work with lazy loading.
   New settings: showPageNo and showQuestionNo.